nunayerBeezwax/twitter_clone/README.md

 For today's project, let's make a clone of Twitter.
 Second day of practice with AJAX, first day of using Action Mailer.
 ----------------------------
-* Start off with user signups.
+* DONE * Start off with user signups.
 When somebody signs up, send them a welcome email.

 * Then, let users post tweets.
 If another user's handle is mentioned in the tweet, send that user a notification email.